-Jamie Sams is a Holy Person of the Cherokee and Seneca tribes.
+Jamie Sams was a Holy Person of the Cherokee and Seneca tribes.

 Jamie Jamie Sams is a Native American Holy Person of Cherokee and Seneca decent, who explains that medicine has to do with anything that makes us feel whole.
 Indians view medicine as a person's gifts, including their inner strengths, talents, and abilities.
 "When we look at the idea of medicine," Jamie Jamie Sams says, "we have to embrace the total person: the body, the heart, the mind, and the spirit.
 When any of these part are out of balance, then there is a need for healing."